Data Integration

 Data Propagation

-For example, enriching a licensing application with data from a CRM application can allow teams that manage licenses to serve customers more effectively by avoiding the need to use two different applications and enter customer information into both.
+For example, enriching a licensing application with data from a CRM application can allow teams that manage licenses to serve customers more effectively by avoiding the need to enter customer information into two different applications.

 Data ingestion vs data integration: What's the difference?

-Another common data propagation task is the propagation of data from production systems to QA or pre-production labs in support of end-to-end testing of various in-house applications during their regular development and maintenance cycles.
+Another typical example is the propagation of data from production systems to QA or pre-production labs to support end-to-end testing of various in-house applications during regular development and maintenance cycles.

-Such data propagation often involves logic that anonymizes data or selects just a subset of the source data due to security or volume considerations.
+Such data propagation often involves logic that anonymizes data or selects only a subset of the source data due to security or volume concerns.

 Virtualization

-Data virtualization provides a near real-time unified view of the data in multiple different systems without having to store all of the data in a single location.
+Data virtualization provides a near real-time unified view of data across multiple different systems without having to store all of that data in a single location.

-When data is queried, the virtualization system queries the source systems and builds a unified view of the data on the fly.
+When data is queried, the virtualization system queries the source systems and builds a unified view of the data on demand.
 Various caches are often employed to ensure that queries are fast and do not overload the source applications.

-Being able to expose virtualization queries through multiple mechanisms, including easily configured API endpoints, is important in order to make the query results as accessible as possible.
+Being able to expose virtualization queries through multiple mechanisms, including easily configured API endpoints, is vital to make the query results as accessible as possible.

 Data Integration Techniques

-There are several ways in which data integration can be performed.
-Each has a different level of automated integration, ranging from little automated with the manual integration approach, through to the more comprehensive common data storage technique (e.g. a data warehouse).
+There are several ways in which data integration can be completed, ranging from the manual integration approach with little or no automation to the more comprehensive common data storage technique (e.g., a data warehouse).

 Manual Integration or Common User Interface

-Users operate with all the relevant information accessing all the source systems or web page interface.
+Users operate with all the relevant information, accessing all the source systems or web page interfaces.
 No unified view of the data exists.

-This approach requires the particular applications to implement all the integration efforts.
-The downside of this technique is that it's only manageable when there’s a very limited number of applications.
+This approach requires particular applications to implement all the integration efforts.
+The downside of this technique is that it's only manageable when there’s a minimal number of applications.

 Middleware Data Integration

 This approach transfers the integration logic from particular applications to a new middleware layer.
-Although the integration logic is not implemented in the applications any more, there is still a need for the applications to partially participate in the data integration.
+Although the integration logic is not implemented in the applications anymore, the applications still need to participate in the data integration partially.

 Read more on the importance of a data integration layer: